 For registration (upon arrival) you will need:

-1) Your preferred method of payment - CREDIT CARD ONLY for university fee
+1) Your preferred method of payment - Cash, Check, or Venmo

 2) Knowledge of your district's policy for Professional Credits

 Unfortunately due to new policies at the University we are not able to accommodate for early arrivals and registration.
-Please plan accordingly to arrive between the hours of check-in on Sunday July 7th.
+Please plan accordingly to arrive between the hours of check-in on the first day of the workshop.

 Unfortunately due to new policies at the University we are not able to accommodate for late arrivals and registration.
-Please plan accordingly to arrive between the hours of check-in on Sunday July 7th.
+Please plan accordingly to arrive between the hours of check-in on the first day of the workshop.

 Housing